How should Hong Kong’s privacy laws be reformed?

 - Fee: Free

-The registration period will due on 31 June, 2018.
+The registration period will be due on 30 June, 2018.
 For any questions, please contact us at firstname.lastname@example.org